dfgordon/vscode-language-merlin6502/README.md

 ## Troubleshooting Tips

 * VS Code
-    - the language server has trouble with untitled documents; when creating a new document save it early
+    - the language server will not analyze untitled documents; when creating a new document save it early
     - when entering hexadecimal into *editor* commands, use the modern convention, e.g. use `0xff` rather than `$ff`.
     - tab your way to the end of snippets
     - to mitigate diagnostic delay, break large source files into smaller modules, or adjust live diagnostics setting
-    - if symbol information doesn't load try forcing a diagnostic update
 * Disk Images
     - Do not write to disk images while they are mounted in an emulator
 * Disassembly
-    - manually convert code to data using `merlin6502: To data`
+    - convert code to data using `merlin6502: To data`
+    - insert ORG at the start of possible data sections to help spot-assembler resolve PC
     - adjust handling of BRK instruction in settings
 * Merlin
     - restore the configuration defaults, especially memory banks